An update was truly require in the light of recent events!

 I believe there has not been better time to talk about the weather.

-As the Golf Stream becomes weaker and weaker, evaporated waters from the warm seas are now spiralling over the United Kingdom and bring as much rain in a couple of hours than in a month.
+As the Gulf Stream and the Jet Stream become weaker and weaker, evaporated waters from the warm seas are now spiralling (and stagnating) over the United Kingdom and bring as much rain in just a couple of hours than in a month.
 Flooding as never seen before on such scale in many parts of the countries.
 Trains severally delayed.
 Road and motorways closed to the circulation.
 The Growth of fungi has exploded exponentially.
 Bacteria are bathing in what has become their paradise.

 BUT...
 Walls impregnated with incessant rain are now so damp, the growth of fungi and mycotoxin exposure are reached a critical level.